IIIF/api/source/api/presentation/3.0/index.md

 ##  1. Introduction

 Access to image-based resources is fundamental to many research disciplines, scholarship and the transmission of cultural knowledge.
-Digital images are a container for much of the information content in the Web-based delivery of museum objects, books, newspapers, letters, manuscripts, maps, scrolls, and digital surrogates of textiles, realia and ephemera.
+Digital images are a container for much of the information content in the Web-based delivery of digitized cultural heritage objects.
 Collections of born-digital images can also benefit from a standardized method to structure their layout and presentation, such as slideshows, image carousels, web comics, and more.

 This document describes how the structure and layout of a complex image-based object can be made available in a standard manner.
 Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience, consuming content from across collections and hosting institutions.